rrooggiieerr/Follw.py/README.md

 If you want to use Core Location on OS X the Python Core Location framework wrapper need to be installed.
 How to do this is not in the scope of this document.

 The Follw.app Python client will by default run in the background as a daemon on Unix like operating systems.
-This can be overrulled by using the `-f` or `--foreground` argument.
+This can be overruled by using the `-f` or `--foreground` argument.

 ```
 usage: Follw [-h] [-f] [--oneshot] [-i INTERVAL] [--wifi] [--wifilocationprovider {yandex,wigle}] [--wigletoken WIGLETOKEN] [--ip]